-Assuming that infinite rigidity is impossible this design puts strength were its required and uses weakness to dissipate energy rapidly.
+Assuming that infinite rigidity is impossible this design puts strength where its required and uses weakness to dissipate energy rapidly.

-Isolating the workings of the turntable from external distrubances we have a unique frequency adjustable suspenion system on most of our designs.
+Isolating the workings of the turntable from external disturbances we have a unique frequency adjustable suspension system on most of our designs.